USEPA/CMAQ/DOCS/User_Manual/CMAQ_OGD_ch10_new_simulation.md

 ![](./images/Figure10-2.png "Figure10-2.png")

 **Figure 10-2.
 12-km nested two-day modeling period IC/BC schematic**

 ### Input/output file names and locations

+** >> Comment <<** Revise "Input/output file names and locations" section so it's consistent with current standard.

 Configuring the CMAQ run scripts for a new simulation involves creating an application identifier to use in the name of the CMAQ outputs and to specify the correct input and output file names and locations on the system where CMAQ will be run.
 Application identifiers are selected to uniquely identify the output files with respect to the simulation.
-For example if you are running a base simulation for the year 2007, a simulation identifier, or APPL setting in CMAQ terms, could be Base07.
+For example, if you are running a base simulation for the year 2007, a simulation identifier, or APPL setting in CMAQ terms, could be Base07.
 For time-dependent output files, a date identifier is commonly added to the file name to identify the time period covered by the file.
 Following the previous example, if you configured a simulation to run on January 5, 2007 (Julian date 2007005), an example file name for a CMAQ version 5.2.1 CCTM concentration file would be CCTMv521.CONC.Base07.2007005.ncf.
 Additional identifying information, such as the chemistry mechanism name, versioning identifiers for the input meteorology and emissions, and the operating system version (i.e. Linux2_x86_64) are also commonly added to CMAQ output file names.

-Before starting a new CMAQ simulation, the user needs to confirm the existence of the input files for all of the CMAQ programs, and to check the names of the output files and directory locations.
+Before starting a new CMAQ simulation, the user needs to confirm the existence of the input files for all of the CMAQ programs, and check the names of the output files and directory locations.
 A common error that occurs with all of the CMAQ programs is an execution failure caused by missing or misnamed input files.

 ### Science option configuration

+** >> Comment <<** "Science Option Configuration" - remove this section.
+This section should focus on:
+  a) Running MCIP - explaining different compatibility issues between WRF and CMAQ (e.g. PX vs NOAH, etc.)
+  b) Nesting from larger grids including Hemispheric CMAQ, GeosCHEM, and MPAS
+  c) Running ICON - chemical mechanism issues
+  d) Running BCON - chemical mechanism issues
+  e) Getting BEIS inputs
+  f) Getting DUST inputs
+  g) Getting EPIC/BiDi inputs
+  h) Getting land use inputs
+  i) Getting an OCEAN file
+  j) Getting Emissions - link to SMOKE

 The CMAQ scripts as they are distributed use a default science option configuration.
 While this default configuration is acceptable for all applications of the model, it is not the only configura­tion that can be used with CMAQ.
 The ICON and BCON science options depend on the nature of the input data, the chemical mechanism chosen, and whether one-way nests are being used.
 The CCTM science configuration presents the largest number of combinations of different transport algorithms, chemistry options, and special features, such as process analysis.
 To see a choice of all the different options available for configuring CCTM, refer to [Chapter 7](CMAQ_OGD_ch07_programs_libraries.md).